Skip to main content

 caution

-Every unit must be uniquely matched by the filters of a single environment block.
-If a unit is matched by multiple environment blocks, Pipelines will throw an error.
+Each unit must match the filters of a single environment block exclusively.
+If a unit matches filters from multiple environment blocks, Pipelines will generate an error.

 Full Reference for AWS Blocks

-There can only be one aws block defined within global configurations.
+Only one aws block can be defined within global configurations.

-Nested within the aws block are accounts blocks that define the configurations for collections of AWS accounts.
+Within the aws block, accounts blocks specify configurations for collections of AWS accounts.

-The label applied to an accounts block is the name of the Accounts block.
-This is a user-defined label for the collection of AWS accounts defined by the block, and must be unique within the context of the aws block.
+The label assigned to an accounts block serves as its unique identifier.
+This label is user-defined and must be distinct within the scope of the enclosing aws block.

 e.g.